🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’Έ Cost of Living + 3.0 -- 150 Munich is consistently ranked as one of the most expensive cities in Germany and Europe due to high demand and premium pricing across all sectors.
+πŸ’Έ Cost of Living + 3.0 -- 150 Munich is one of the most expensive German cities; high rents, utilities, and services push overall costs well above average, comparable to Canberra.

 πŸ’» DIGITAL NOMAD ESSENTIALS